The Deep (TV series)

-The Deep is a CGI-animated television series based on the comic book created by Tom Taylor and James Brouwer and published by Gestalt Comics.
+The Deep is a CGI-animated television series based on the comic book created by Tom Taylor and James Brouwer and published by Gestalt Publishing.
 The series was developed by executive producer Robert Chandler, optioned by Technicolor, and produced by A Stark Production of Australia and the Canadian animation studio Nerd Corps Entertainment (credited to WildBrain).
-Commissioned by ABC, it premiered on 7two on 1 December 2015 and began broadcasting in Canada the following month on Family CHRGD.
-On 8 February 2018, a third season of the series was announced.
-On 26 July 2021, a fourth season was announced with 13 new half-hour episodes.
+Commissioned by the Australian Broadcasting Corporation, it premiered on 7two in December 2015 and began broadcasting in Canada the following month on WildBrainTV.
+The series was canceled in 2022.

 Synopsis

 Set in the 22nd century, the series follows the Nektons, a family of adventurous underwater explorers who live aboard a state-of-the-art submarine called the Aronnax and explore unknown areas of the Earth's oceans to unravel the mysteries of the depths.
 Will Nekton's parents went missing trying to solve the riddle of how to get to the lost city of Lemuria, and the Nektons have refused to abandon it.
-Now, thanks to family friend Nereus, the Nektons know why they are so attracted to solving underwater riddles; because they are the descendants of Lemurians.
+With the help of family friend Narius, the Nektons know why they are so attracted to solving underwater riddles, as they are the descendants of Lemurians.

 The main story arc involves the family's hunt for Lemuria.
 The story arc is introduced in the first episode, with finding the Chronicle of the Deep.
 It continues with interpreting its meaning, finding the pieces of the Ephemycron, encountering various Monumentials, interpreting the Ephemycron, and finally discovering Lemuria.
-However, not all episodes are part of the main story arc.
+Not all episodes are part of the main story arc however.

 In season three, the Nektons discover Lemuria, and the main story becomes irrelevant.
 In season four, the family seek out William Nekton's parents, who found Lemuria several months before them.
 Like previous seasons, not all episodes are part of this arc.
-William's parents are found eaten by a monumental nautilus (very much alive), the nautilus is searching for a key to the sea, which keeps everything in balance.
+William's parents are found eaten by a monumental nautilus (very much alive), who is searching for a key to the sea, which keeps everything in balance.